substantial/choosy/README.md

 ## Examples

-We have a [short video with code](http://substantial.github.io/choosy/).
+We have a [short video with code](http://choosy.substantial.com).
 For raw, up-to-date information on supported apps, actions, and aparameters see [the choosy-data repository](https://github.com/substantial/choosy-data).
 We hope to have a site that auto-generates documentation based on the raw files up and running by 1.0.

 > More examples coming soon to this section!

 ## Customizing the UI

-The default UI follows Apple's aesthetic                      , and consistency is gold (sometimes as much as $140b worth of gold).
+The default UI follows Apple's aesthetic, and consistency is gold (sometimes as much as $140b worth of gold).
 This framework is useful when it works the same way across all apps.
 So if you come up with a UI with better affordances, etc. - please do submit a pull request or just contact us to exchange ideas.

 But if you're dying to roll your own UI, you tots can.
 Just be sure to notify Choosy when an app is selected, etc. as per `ChoosyPickerDelegate`.
 Implementation can come in many forms, but here's a skeleton for a sample implementation: